Nerwyn/android-tv-card/README.md

 }
 ```

-To get ID selectors for individual rows, columns, and pads, hover over the card preview window.
-A red dashed outline will appear over the currently hovered element with a tooltip with either the element name or the row, column, or pad ID selector.
+If you hover over the card preview window, a red dashed outline will appear along with a tooltip showing either the element name or the row, column, or pad ID selector.

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/editor_hover_id.png" alt="editor hover id" width="600"/>